 Project Management: An Introduction

-This is a very intense and compact 1-day course that provides a high level overview of key PM techniques and concepts.
+This course provides a high level overview of key PM techniques and concepts.
 It offers an introduction to the process of managing projects and the tools to assist in planning and tracking progress; this course is intended to be immediately applicable to planning and managing academic and research projects as well as commercial projects.
 It covers the theory and principles of project management within the context of the Project Management Institute.

 - Learn the basics of the project planning process and receive a set of checklists and guidelines that can be used immediately on any project